 Memory Studies is an interdisciplinary field that explores how the past is constructed, preserved, and contested in the present.
 The terminology can often feel as complex as the theories themselves.

 This glossary is designed to help those who are just starting their journey into the world of Memory Studies, but also everyone interested in learning more about the ways societies remember.
-For the time being, this guide breaks down 51 essential terms into accessible definitions.
+For the time being, this guide breaks down 54 essential terms into simple, accessible definitions.

 How to Use the Glossary